 Arterial, Secondary.
 A street intended to collect and distribute traffic in a manner similar to primary arterials, except that they are designed to carry traffic from collector streets to the system of primary arterials and typically service minor traffic generating areas such as community-commercial areas, primary and secondary educational plants, hospitals, major recreational areas, churches and offices.

-Arterial Street.
-See Street, Arterial.

 Artisan Food and Beverage.
 Small-scale production or preparation of food made on site with limited to no automated processes involved and may include direct sales to or consumption by consumers.
 This definition includes uses such as small-batch bakeries, micro-breweries (manufacturing fifteen thousand (15,000) barrels per year or less) as regulated by the State of Indiana, artisan distilleries (manufacturing ten thousand (10,000) barrels per year or less) as regulated by the State of Indiana, small-batch candy shops, and local cheese makers.
 This use may or may not have retail sales and outdoor seating as accessory uses depending on the zoning district in which it is located.

 Assisted Living.
 A residential facility for persons age eighteen (18) and older and their spouses, or for persons having such disabilities as to require assistance with daily living tasks, as suggested by their physician.
 The facility contains three (3) or more dwelling units and/or rooming units, and provides, through on-site personnel, such exclusive resident services as meal preparation, laundry services and room cleaning.
 No statutory definition of elderly.
 The need for assisted-living can occur at any age as an adult but would not include juvenile facilities.

-Attached Structure.
-A structure that is structurally connected to another structure by a foundation, wall, bridge, or roof line, or appears to be connected.
-Carports, garages, porch awnings, decks, and the like are considered attached structures and must abide by all regulations pertaining to primary structures.

-Attached Wireless Communications Facility (Attached WCF).
-An Antenna Array that is attached or affixed to an existing building or structure (including but not limited to a utility pole, sign or water tower), along with any transmission cables and accompanying pole or device that attaches or affixes the Antenna Array to the existing building or structure.

 Auction Facilities.
 A building or any specific closed or open area where merchandise is assembled and sold by a form of sale called an auction, conducted in person or online.